avocado-framework-tests/avocado-misc-tests/io/net/uperf_test.py.data/README.txt

 Inputs Needed To Run Tests:
 -----------------------------
-interface		- interface on which test run peer_ip			- IP of the Peer interface to be tested peer_user		- Username in Peer system to be used UPERF_SERVER_RUN	- Whether to run netserver in peer or not (1 to run, 0 to not run)
+interface		- test interface name eth2 or mac addr 02:5d:c7:xx:xx:03 peer_ip			- IP of the Peer interface to be tested peer_user		- Username in Peer system to be used UPERF_SERVER_RUN	- Whether to run netserver in peer or not (1 to run, 0 to not run)